Video Uploaded: .

 Three Old Testament Covenants

-Let me say very briefly that, in the Old Testament, there are five fundamental covenants God made that shape the destiny of mankind and point out his pathway to salvation, relationship with him, forgiveness of sins and being part of his family.
+In the Old Testament, there are five fundamental covenants God made that shape the destiny of mankind and point out his pathway to salvation, relationship with him, forgiveness of sins and being part of his family.
 The first is the covenant made with Noah, which we see back in Genesis, after the Great Flood.
 This is not a covenant made with the Jewish people - who weren't formally in existence at that point - but if you look at the end of chapter 8 and the early part of chapter 9 of the book of Genesis, you will see that God promises to all mankind the stability of the natural environment; he wouldn't judge the world again by universal flood.
-He is basically saying there is going to be a time of stability and grace and opportunity for mankind for huge periods of time ahead - unspecified.
+He was basically saying there is going to be a time of stability and grace and opportunity for mankind for huge periods of time ahead - unspecified.

-Then comes the second covenant, which I mentioned in the last episode - the covenant with Abraham, which forms the Jewish people.
-This is described in Genesis 12 onwards and it appears in stages through the subsequent chapters where we see that God promises Abraham a name, a nation and a blessing.
+Then comes the second covenant, which I mentioned in the last episode - the covenant with Abraham, which formed the Jewish people.
+This is described in Genesis 12 onwards and it appears in stages through the subsequent chapters where we see that God promised Abraham a name, a nation and a blessing.
 Three different things: a name, a nation and a blessing.
-He says that he will give him a name: in other words, his family name will continue; he will have a son and children.
+He said that he would give him a name: in other words, his family name will continue; he will have a son and children.
 At that time, Abraham didn't have children and his wife was childless for a long period of time but then a promised son, Isaac, was born in their very advanced years.
 God gave him a family but also a name.
 He was also going to give him a nation: that is a national people, in a national land - the land of Israel.
 So the Jewish people in the land of Israel is a covenant promise that God gave to Abraham.
-He promised, thirdly, in Genesis 12: 3, that Abraham and his descendants would be a blessing to all the nations of the Earth.
-Somehow or other, Jewish people in that land would bless the whole world - and it turns out that it is going to happen through Jesus Christ, who comes from that Jewish background and lives in that Jewish land of Israel.
+He promised, thirdly, in Genesis 12: 3, that Abraham and his descendants would be a blessing to all the nations of the earth.
+Somehow, Jewish people in that land would bless the whole world - and that is what was going to happen through Jesus Christ, who came from that Jewish background and lived in that Jewish land of Israel.

 The first covenant is the covenant with Noah.
 The second is the covenant with Abraham, that forms the Jewish people and focuses it on its general destiny.
 The third covenant is the covenant that God makes with Moses in the time when the Jewish people are coming out from slavery in Egypt and they are just about to enter the Promised Land of Israel.
 This is a covenant of law and regulation and worship which sets the structure for Jewish national life.

-Then comes the covenant with King David and summarised in the verse in 2 Samuel 7: 16, where God says that the monarchy that follows David will be an eternal monarchy.
-In other words, there will be a biological successor to David who will form a divine monarchy - or kingship; the Kingdom of God on Earth.
-We find out, as we discussed in the last episode, that Jesus is related biologically to David and will fulfil that role as being his agent of the Kingdom of God coming in the world.
+Then comes the covenant with King David and summarised in the verse in 2 Samuel 7: 16, where God says that the monarchy that followed David would be an eternal monarchy.
+In other words, there will be a biological successor to David who will form a divine monarchy - or kingship; the Kingdom of God on earth.
+We found out, as we discussed in the last episode, that Jesus was related biologically to David and would fulfil that role as being his agent of the Kingdom of God coming in the world.

 Finally, there is what we might call the New Covenant spoken of, very clearly by Jesus later on, but is prophesied in the Old Testament in Jeremiah 31: 31 - 34.